 Each year, the Director of UM completes the UM Program Evaluation with the help of the Medical Director and uses the findings in that Evaluation to evaluate the UM Program.
 Once approved by the Medical Director, the UM Program is updated and will be applied the following year.
-Document is brought to the MMC for review and approval, as well as to the QMC via MMC Minutes for additional approval.
+The Program Documents are brought to the MMC for review and approval, as well as to the QMC via MMC Minutes for additional approval.